 Call me a heretic, but I’ve grown weary of the dogma.
 And I’m a little embarrassed that our industry has so eagerly adopted these generalizations as orthodoxy upon which to build our learning.

-Unless your web connection has been down for the better part of a decade, you’ve doubtless heard the “generations” mantra, ad nauseam, in many a trendy learning article.
+Unless your web connection has been down for a decade, you’ve doubtless heard the “generations” mantra, ad nauseam, in many a trendy learning article.
 You know the one: “One generation is characterized by this.
 Another by that.
 Digital natives are superhuman multi-taskers.”
 And so on.
 One stereotype heaped upon another until…what, we’ve had our self-image formed for us?: “I’m under thirty, therefore, texting shall be my preferred mode of communication.”
 Or, “I’m over sixty, I shall flee at the sight of an iPad.”

 I’m no conspiracy buff, but the ubiquity with which the same article has been published leads me to suspect a propaganda office somewhere, texting talking points to every pundit in our industry.
 These experts then promulgate these stereotypes as if they are beyond controversy.
 And they run as a current (or undertow) through our grand dialogue, framing our approach to the challenges we face in Learning.

 I say, “Millennials Shmillennials.”
 Call me a heretic, but I’ve grown weary of the dogma.
 And I’m a little embarrassed that our industry has so eagerly adopted this fluff as orthodoxy.
 Some critical thought is in order.

 “But don’t generations differ?”
 Sure, they do.
 We are products of our time.
 Yet we’re products of many things.
 Demographics offer convenient sociological labels but do little to explain behavior – why one person adopts technology while another doesn’t.
 Factor in personalities, proclivities, experience, economic differences, beliefs, intelligence, and we begin to see the paucity of the argument.